mayalarincon/FormalProofsInPVS/README.md

 Interactive proof theorem exercise using as a case study Fürstenberger's topological proof on the infinitude of primes

 ### Exercises:  [pvs file]()

+### Instruction to attendants: Install the PVS VS Code extension on your (OS or Linux PC).
+This is the easy way!
+Only a limited number of computers will be provided to the attendees during the tutorial.